kick-mind/date-src/src/README.md

 > If you don't provide DateTime constructor arguments, default values will be used.

 #### DateTime Defaults
-- Default calendar: The first calendar you add to Calendars pool.
+- Default calendar: The first calendar you add to Calendars collection.
 - Default Locale: System locale.
 - Default Zone: System local time-zone.

 ## Default calendar

-The first calendar you add to the Calendars pool is set as default calendar.
-If you create a DateTime object and don't provide a value for the Calendar argument, default calendar of Calendars pool is used as default value for the calendar argument of that DateTime object.
+The first calendar you add to the Calendars collection is set as default calendar.
+If you create a DateTime object and don't provide a value for the Calendar argument, default calendar of Calendars collection is used as default value for the calendar argument of that DateTime object.

 ```Code examples: